Anant/framework/assessment.md

     - Use an external tool like DBeaver or otherwise to show how to query data via CQL
     - [Start AlwaysOnSQL in DSE](https://docs.datastax.com/en/dse/6.7/dse-admin/datastax_enterprise/spark/alwaysOnSql.html)
     - [Use an external tool like DBeaver or otherwise to connect via JDBC and query data via SQL](https://docs.datastax.com/en/dse/6.7/dse-admin/datastax_enterprise/spark/simbaJdbcDriver.html)
+  - Advanced Demonstrate knowledge of Spark Streaming on cloud Spark Platform
+    - Create an account on a Public Cloud that offers a ready to go Spark instance for free.
+      - Amazon EMR
+      - Databricks Community
+      - Google Cloud
+    - Consume a public stream from the internet via Spark Streaming and persist it.
+If you can’t find it create random data using faker libraries.
+      - Distributed DB
+        - Amazon MCS
+        - Azure Cosmos DB
+        - Cassandra on Docker
+        - Datastax Cloud
+      - Distributed File Systems
+        - S3
+        - Azure Blob
+        - GFS
+    - Create a batch process that analyzes the data and creates a report / or visualization.
+      - Descriptive
+      - Aggregate SQL queries on information
+      - Histograms
+      - Time Series Visualization
+    - Predictive
+      - Classification
+      - Regression
+      - Sentiment Analysis
+  - Deliver data
+    - Notebook Interface
+    - API
+    - Visualization

 - ## Information Systems / Business Analyst / Engineer
   - Demonstrate basic knowledge of cloud systems